byomkesh03/Invoicing-App/README.md

 # Invoicing App

 The Invoicing App is a web application built using pure HTML, CSS, and JavaScript.
 It allows you to create, view, and manage invoices for your business.
-The app provides features to add line items, notes, due dates, and track the status of invoices.
+The app provides features to add line items, notes, and due dates, and track the status of invoices.
 Although it does not send actual emails, it simulates the functionality of sending invoices via email.

 ## Features